BlueDayz/Jupyter_Notebook_Fun/README.md

 - Work at least 3 hours a week on this project (tracking implemented ?)
 - Get a nice documentation
 - Get Anaconda right and set up properly
+- Search some Extentions for better coding